jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 As others reported their status, my mind wandered as it is want to do when I’m not too engaged in the current activity.

-Then I had an Aha! idea.
+Then I had an _Aha!_ idea.
 It was a _Eureka!_ moment.
 I knew how to test everything.
 It wasn’t nearly the challenge Suril and I had imagined.

-This was probably the most fruitful stand-up meeting of my career, but that’s not much of a high bar to clear.
+This was probably the most fruitful stand-up meeting of my career, but that’s not too high of a bar to clear.

 # What Are We Really Trying to Test?
 I pulled Suril to the side as soon as the meeting was over.
 I told him that I had an idea for how we could test the code much easier.